A Collatz-Wielandt characterization of the spectral radius of order-preserving homogeneous maps on cones: A nonlinear Fredholm-type property

 \section{A nonlinear Fredholm-type property}

 We now introduce a nonlinear Fredholm-type property.
+We also refer the reader to~\cite{AGN} for more insight on this property; it is used there to establish uniqueness results for the fixed point of a nonexpansive map defined on a subset of a Banach space.

-If $(X,\norm{\cdot})$ and $(Y,\norm{\cdot})$ are Banach spaces, $D$ is a subset of $X$, and $h:D\to Y$ is a map, we shall say that $h$ has {\em Property~\PF} when \begin{enumerate} \item[(F)]any sequence $\seq{x_j \in D}{j \geq 1}$, bounded in $X$, and such that $h(x_j) \rightarrow_{j\to \infty} 0$, has a converging subsequence in $X$. \end{enumerate} In the point set topology literature, Property~\PF\ corresponds to the property that the restriction of $h$ to any closed bounded set of $X$ is \NEW{proper} at $0$.
+If $(X,\norm{\cdot})$ and $(Y,\norm{\cdot})$ are Banach spaces, $D$ is a subset of $X$, and $h:D\to Y$ is a map, we shall say that $h$ has {\em Property~\PF} when \begin{enumerate} \item[(F)]any sequence $\seq{x_j \in D}{j \geq 1}$, bounded in $X$, and such that $h(x_j) \rightarrow_{j\to \infty} 0$, has a convergent subsequence in $X$. \end{enumerate} In the point set topology literature, Property~\PF\ corresponds to the property that the restriction of $h$ to any closed bounded set of $X$ is \NEW{proper} at $0$.
 If $X$ is finite dimensional, any continuous homogeneous map $h:X\to Y$ has Property~\PF.
 When $h$ is a bounded linear map, $h$ has Property~\PF\ if, and only if, $h$ is a semi-Fredholm linear operator with index in $\Z\cup\{-\infty\}$, which means that $h$ has a finite dimensional kernel and a closed range, see for instance~\cite[Proposition~19.1.3]{hormander} or~\cite[Chapter IV, Theorems~5.10 and~5.11]{kato}.
 In the sequel, $\id$ denotes the identity map over any set.

 \begin{lemma} If $D$ is a subset of a Banach space $(X,\norm{\cdot})$, and if $h:D\to X$ is such that $\mes[D]{h}<1$, then $\id -h$ has Property~\PF. \end{lemma} \begin{proof} Let $\seq{x_j \in D}{j \geq 1}$ be a bounded sequence such that $(\id - h)(x_j)\to 0$ when $j\to\infty$, and let $S=\set{x_j}{j\geq 1}$, $T=\set{(\id - h)(x_j)}{j\geq 1}$.
 Since $(\id-h)(x_j)$ converges when $j\to\infty$, the set $T$ is relatively compact in $X$, and by~\eqref{sp-gmnc1}, $\mesname(T)=0$.
 Since $S$ is bounded, $\mesname(S)$ is finite.
 Since $x_j = (\id-h)(x_j)+h(x_j)$, we get that $S\subset T+h(S)$.
 Applying $\mesname$ and using~\eqref{sp-gmnc6} and~\eqref{sp-gmnc2}, we get